ndiayesamba1996/restyled.io/Configuration-Reference.md

 - `enabled`: If `false`, Restyled will do nothing
 - `auto`: If `true`, Restyled will not open a new Pull Request, it will commit the style fixes directly to your original Pull Request (does not apply to Forks)
-- `statuses`: whether to send Pull Request statuses in addition leaving comments, see the next section
+- `statuses`: whether to send Pull Request statuses in addition to leaving comments, see the next section
 - `restylers`: The list of *Restyler*s to run

 All keys are optional.